alexmanrique/blog/_posts/2020-08-21-create-your-personal-website-without-hosting.md

 ------------------------------------------------------------
 Add a `CNAME` file in the root of the repository with your domain.
 You can read more information about how to do this configuration in the following <a href="https://docs.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site">link</a> from Github documentation.

-In the repository that I was sharing with you before you can see the <a href="https://github.com/alexmanrique/alexmanrique.github.io/blob/master/CNAME">CNAME</a> file in the repository.

 Conclusion
 ------------------------